Trilinear coordinates

+In △ABC, a', b', c' are the actual distances from an interior point to the sidelines BC, CA, AB respectively.

 In geometry, the trilinear coordinates x : y : z of a point relative to a given triangle describe the relative directed distances from the three sidelines of the triangle.
 Trilinear coordinates are an example of homogeneous coordinates.
 The ratio x : y is the ratio of the perpendicular distances from the point to the sides (extended if necessary) opposite vertices A and B respectively; the ratio y : z is the ratio of the perpendicular distances from the point to the sidelines opposite vertices B and C respectively; and likewise for z : x and vertices C and A.

 In the diagram at right, the trilinear coordinates of the indicated interior point are the actual distances (a', b', c'), or equivalently in ratio form, ka' : kb' : kc' for any positive constant k.
 If a point is on a sideline of the reference triangle, its corresponding trilinear coordinate is 0.
 If an exterior point is on the opposite side of a sideline from the interior of the triangle, its trilinear coordinate associated with that sideline is negative.
 It is impossible for all three trilinear coordinates to be non-positive.